 6.61.1 Applicability to language

 The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.61 applies to Python.
 The traditional accesses to shared data, and the locking and unlocking of locks that protect shared data are as described in ISO/IEC TR 24772-1:2019 clause 6.61.

+Threading model

+Threads and Events can share memory, and care is required to coordinate the update and consumption of such memory.
+Also, it should be noted that some Python interpreters use a Global Interpreter Lock (GIL) which effectively serializes access to shared data.
+A multithreaded program developed on a system that uses a GIL can behave quite differently if executed on other implementations.
+In particular it can exhibit shared data errors that were masked by the GIL.

 When using multiple threads, if certain events need to occur sequentially, putting these events into the same thread guarantees sequential access, reduces the need for locks and minimizes the chance for data corruption and race conditions.

 When global variables are needed to communicate between functions within a single thread in a multithreaded application, visibility of the data to other threads (and the possibility of data corruption and race conditions) can be avoided by using the threading.local() function.
 This creates a local copy of the global variable in each thread that executes that call.
 Threads that do not create a local copy see (and can update) the global variable.
 Confusion can result if some threads maintain a local copy and others do not.

+Process model

+Python processes do not share memory and therefore are not subject to data access errors between the processes.
+Interprocess communication mechanisms such as pipes can exhibit concurrency control errors, see 6.63 Lock protocol errors [CGM].

+Note that the use of pipes or queues to move significantly large amounts of data can reduce complexity related to global locks at the expense of performance.
+Either can cause the application to run too slowly and/or miss deadlines.

+Pipes and queues are designed such that one process writes to a pipe or queue and a second process reads from it.
+If one of the processes contains threads, and multiple threads attempt to access the same pipe or queue, then there is a risk of data corruption since the order of access cannot be guaranteed.
+Indeed, the use of more than one concurrency model in the same application makes the application susceptible to uncoordinated data accesses.

+Asyncio model

 When using asyncio, Async IO tasks are prevented from making blocking calls, and switch cooperatively via the Async IO manager.
 Since task switching is less arbitrary than thread context switching when cooperative transfers of control between coroutines are used., i.e. await() and yield() to provide predictable control over the task switching process.
 Async IO requires all calls to be non-blocking.

-Pipes and queues are designed such that one process writes to a pipe or queue and a second process reads from it.
-If one of the processes contains threads, and multiple threads attempt to access the same pipe or queue, then there is a risk of data corruption since the order of access cannot be guaranteed.
-Indeed, the use of more than one concurrency model in the same application makes the application susceptible to uncoordinated data accesses.

-Note that the use of pipes or queues to move significantly large amounts of data can reduce complexity related to global locks at the expense of performance.
-Either can cause the application to run too slowly and/or miss deadlines.

-Avoid moving large amounts of data between processes and use queues or pipes to communicate between processes rather than low level primitives.

-If a child thread has put items in a queue and it has not used JoinableQueue.cancel_join_thread, then that thread will not terminate until all buffered items have been flushed from the queue to the underlying pipe, and future attempts to join that thread may result in deadlock unless all items in the queue have been consumed.

 6.61.2 Guidance to language users